How Genesis Inched Closer to a Breakthrough on ‘Foxtrot’

-Foxtrot, however, finally found a way to balance the whimsy of the group's earliest music, its quickly developing flair for longform narratives and a newly discovered rock brawn — setting a template for brilliantly overblown concepts that would spark a sequence of early 1970s-era prog-rock triumphs.
+Foxtrot, however, finally found a way to balance the whimsy of the group's earliest music, its quickly developing flair for longform narratives and a newly discovered rock brawn -- setting a template for brilliantly overblown concepts that would spark a sequence of early '70s-era prog-rock triumphs.

-Steve Hackett's guitar, often the centerpiece during his 1971-77 tenure, is complemented by Tony Banks' distinctive turns on a newly acquired Mellotron, notably on the seminal classic ‘Watcher of the Skies.’
+Steve Hackett's guitar, often the centerpiece during his 1971-77 tenure, is complemented by Tony Banks' distinctive turns on a newly acquired Mellotron, notably on the seminal "Watcher of the Skies."
 (Later, Mellotron manufacturers Streetly Electronics even added a preset called the "Watcher Mix" that mimicked Banks' sound perfectly.)

-Phil Collins and Mike Rutherford formed a complex rhythmic counterpoint that flowed through to tracks like ‘Get 'Em Out by Friday,’ where Peter Gabriel continues to more fully inhabit a series of character voices, toward the first-side-closing ‘Can-Utility and the Coastlines."
+Phil Collins and Mike Rutherford formed a complex rhythmic counterpoint that flowed through to tracks like "Get 'Em Out by Friday," where Peter Gabriel continues to more fully inhabit a series of character voices, toward the first-side-closing "Can-Utility and the Coastlines."

-The track provides a moment of lyrical wit that sparks the cover image of a fox on a cluster of rocks by artist Paul Whitehead, who also did the art for 1970's ‘Trespass’ and 1971's ‘Nursery Cryme.’
+The track provides a moment of lyrical wit that sparks the cover image of a fox on a cluster of rocks by artist Paul Whitehead, who also did the art for 1970's Trespass and 1971's Nursery Cryme.

 Genesis Solo Albums Ranked

 See Phil Collins in Rock’s Craziest Conspiracy Theories